DigitalCreationsCo/cinematic-framework/docs/IMPLEMENTATION_SUMMARY.md

 ## Conclusion

 The shift to a command-driven, persistent state model is now fully distributed-compatible.
-The introduction of **PostgreSQL Distributed Locking** and **Externalized Asset Attempt Tracking** ensures reliability and scalability in a multi-worker environment, supporting new client control commands like `REGENERATE_FRAME` and `RESOLVE_INTERVENTION`.
+The introduction of **PostgreSQL Distributed Locking** and **Enhanced Asset Attempt Tracking** (supporting latest and best attempts) ensures reliability and scalability in a multi-worker environment, supporting new client control commands like `REGENERATE_FRAME` and `RESOLVE_INTERVENTION`.

 **Implementation Status:** **✅ Complete** (All core architecture, persistence, command handling, temporal state tracking, real-time logging, and new media synchronization logic are implemented and documented.)